 These aren't homework problems per se; the Exercises are intended as a study aid for those reading the chapter.
 These are selected to make sure that the intended points stick with the student.

-Plot the voltage-current curve of resistors of 1 k, 5 k
+Plot the voltage-current curve of resistors of 1 k

 , and 20 k